krishaamer/green-filter-research/research/methodology.md

 35. What is the biggest picture of the economy you have seen?

+36. “I want to see my carbon offset with my own eyes”

+37. “I plan to buy carbon offsets”

+38. “I’m currently buying carbon offsets”

+39. “I plan to buy a car”

+40. Do you currently own any investments?

+41. What kind of investments.

 ## Product Features {#product-features}

 -   Your Green Helper

--   make some initial prototype? make youtube video… hi, you have reached? spread… through estban and others?
+-   Make some initial prototype? make youtube video… hi, you have reached? spread… through estban and others?

 -   Currently CO2 footprint calculators ask you a couple of questions